Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Numerical results

-In Fig.~\ref{CHlevel5and7at876hrs}, we display the distribution of open- and closed-field regions derived from the 876-th hours of the time-evolving simulation results on the $5_{th}$- and $7_{th}$-level subdivided geodesic meshes, respectively.
-Overlaid on these contours are the corresponding edge of the simulated open- and closed-field regions on the $6_{th}$-level mesh.
-The polar CH regions on both the $5_{th}$- and $7_{th}$-level meshes coincide with those identified on the $6_{th}$-level mesh.
-Besides, the $7_{th}$-level mesh captures open-field regions at the lower left end of three isolated CHs centered around $(21^{\circ} {\rm S}, 87^{\circ})$, $(19^{\circ} {\rm S}, 245^{\circ})$ and $(29^{\circ} {\rm S}, 335^{\circ})$ and at the northern edge of the extended CH near $(10^{\circ}~{\rm N}, 100^{\circ})$ and around $(50^{\circ}~{\rm S}, 265^{\circ})$ that are missing on the $6_{th}$-level mesh.
-In contrast, the open-field regions around these positions, as well as at the lower-left end of the isolated CH centered at $(7^{\circ}~{\rm N}, 305^{\circ})$, appearing on the $6_{th}$-level mesh, are absent from the $5_{th}$-level mesh.
-It is also noticed the minor bipolar structure around $(70^{\circ}~{\rm N}, 160^{\circ})$, displayed in Fig.~\ref{Magnetogramevolution}, is well captured on $6_{th}$- and $7_{th}$-level meshes, but almost missed on the $5_{th}$-level mesh.
+In Fig.~\ref{CHlevel5and7at876hrs} we display the distribution of open- and closed-field regions derived from the 876th hours of the time-evolving simulation results on the fifth- and seventh-level subdivided geodesic meshes, respectively.
+The corresponding edges of the simulated open- and closed-field regions on the sixth-level mesh are overlaid.
+The polar CH regions on the fifth- and seventh-level meshes coincide with those identified on the sixth-level mesh.
+The seventh-level mesh in addition captures open-field regions at the lower left end of three isolated CHs centred around $(21^{\circ} {\rm S}, 87^{\circ})$, $(19^{\circ} {\rm S}, 245^{\circ})$ and $(29^{\circ} {\rm S}, 335^{\circ})$ and at the northern edge of the extended CH near $(10^{\circ}~{\rm N}, 100^{\circ})$ and around $(50^{\circ}~{\rm S}, 265^{\circ})$, which are missing on the sixth-level mesh.
+In contrast, the open-field regions around these positions and at the lower left end of the isolated CH centred at $(7^{\circ}~{\rm N}, 305^{\circ})$ appear on the sixth-level mesh but are absent from the fifth-level mesh.
+The minor bipolar structure around $(70^{\circ}~{\rm N}, 160^{\circ})$ that is shown in Fig.~\ref{Magnetogramevolution} is well captured on sixth- and seventh-level meshes, but is almost missed on the fifth-level mesh.